Unoqwy/trakt/README.md

 ## Features

-- Efficient Raknet-aware proxying
+- Load Balancing
 - MOTD Caching
 - Proxy Protocol support to forward player IPs
-- Health checks (ping) to not send players to servers that are down
+- Health Checks to only send players to servers that are up
-- Dynamic configuration reload
+- HTTP API
+- Web-based Dashboard

+### Bedrock

+- Efficient Raknet-aware proxying
 - Ability to restart and recover active connections (provided it restarts within a few seconds)

-- HTTP API
-- Web dashboard
-- Low resources usage
+### Java

+Minecraft: Java Edition is not supported yet.

 ## Installation